dreamplayerzhang/vcbld/README.md

 The vcbld executable is about 500kb large, and depends on the presence of vcpkg and cmake.
 Of course you would also need a posix C/C++ compiler such as gcc, clang or mingGW.

 ```
-SDK commands:
     setup                             Creates a conf.json in the project directory.
     new     [app|dylib|statlib]       Starts a new project.
     restore                           Restore missing dependencies in a project.
     build   [debug|release]           Builds the project.
     clean                             Clean build output(s).
     run     [debug|release]           Executes the project.
     includes                          Generates includePath.json file.
     gen                               Generates CMakeLists.txt file.
     list                              Shows a list of packages added to the project.
     available                         Shows a list of installed vcpkg packages.
     search                            Search within installed vcpkg packages.
     add                               Add package to the project.
     remove                            Remove package from the project.
     vcpkg   [vcpkg command]           Runs vcpkg commands.
-    cmake   [cmake arguments]       Runs cmake in the output directory using the vcpkg toolchain.
+    cmake   [debug|release ± args]    Runs cmake in the output directory using the vcpkg toolchain.
     make    [make arguments]          Runs make in the output directory.
     help                              Show help.

     --version                         Current vcbld version in use.
 ```

 ## Building vcbld: